Flea allergy dermatitis in dogs

 How to prevent flea allergies in dogs

 "Unfortunately, you can’t stop your dog from developing an allergy, no matter what you do," explains Dr. Godfrey.
 "However, with regular effective flea preventatives, you can make sure that any symptoms are always under control."
+Here are the safest flea treatments for dogs.

 Dr. Hannah Godfrey BVetMed MRCVS